 There is a reason for every single spice, seasoning and ingredient, here.
 Believe me, you will experience it as a unison scream as well as in individual discrete whispers.

-- Using a mortar/pestle or even a mini chopper, coarsely pound spices from cinnamon to black pepper
+- Using a mortar/pestle or even a mini chopper, coarsely pound spices from cinnamon to black peppercorns.

 - In a mini chopper or food processor, grind to paste ginger, garlic and serranos.

-- In a large deep and heavy bottomed skillet, heat 1 tsp of oil over medium flame, add in half the onions, ginger/garlic/serrano paste, cayenne, coriander, cumin and turmeric.
+- In a large deep and heavy bottomed skillet, heat 2 tbsp of the oil over medium flame, add in half the sliced onions, and coarsely ground spices.
+Saute until onions are translucent and cooked through.

 - Stir in coconut slivers.

-- With flame raised to high, Add beef pieces and sear on all sides.
-Reduce heat to medium and let simmer in it's own rendered juices while covered.,
+- With flame raised to high, Add beef pieces and sear on all sides, keeping pieces from burning- should take about 3-5 minutes.
+Reduce heat to medium and let simmer in it's own rendered juices while covered.

 - In a separate skillet, heat remaining oil, spoon in mustard seeds, allow to temper and pop.